 T brings to the FARM Program 26 years of counseling and case management skills, knowledge of farming, and awareness of how disabilities might affect farmers.
 She works with farmers with disabilities and their families by providing services that help them continue farming and maintain independence.
 She provides case management for clients, identifies immediate needs, and provides information and referral to funding and support services.
 T joined Easterseals Wisconsin in 2000.

 Paul Untiet, Rural Rehabilitation Specialist

 Email Paul, 715.347.4093

-During his 30 years at the Wisconsin Division of Vocational Rehabilitation, Paul was a knowledgeable advocate for farmers and he continues in this role since joining the FARM staff.
+During his 30 years at the Wisconsin Division of Vocational Rehabilitation, Paul was a knowledgeable advocate for farmers and he continues in this role since joining the FARM Program staff.
 He works with farmers with disabilities and their families by providing services that help them continue farming and maintain their independence.
 He provides case management for clients, identifies immediate needs, and provides information and referral to funding and support services.
-Paul, who grew up on a farm, started working for Easter Seals in 2008.
+Paul, who grew up on a farm, started working for Easterseals Wisconsin in 2008.

 Melba Brown, Administrative Program Assistant

 Email Melba, 608.237.1446

 Melba provides technical assistance to the FARM Program and Self-Employment Services programs.
 She edits FARM Program reports, is in charge of FARM billing and spreadsheets, keeps client files updated, and maintains the Ag Equipment Reutilization website.
 She also serves as client first contact by phone, is point of contact for AgrAbility, updates the client databases, and handles all mailings.